Building scalable web applications – 25 experts share their tips

 Dr. Ian Malcom, one of our favorite Jurassic Park characters, once paraphrased, “failure, uh, finds a way”.

-When it comes to building a scalable application, failures are inevitable.
+When it comes to scaling web application, failures are inevitable.
 Therefore, it becomes extremely evident for us to either isolate the failure or to identify any single point of failure.

 But before you decide to isolate any failure or root-out any SPOF, ask yourself a certain set of questions: What if the piece of code you have written doesn’t work at all?
 What if you end up writing an old legacy code that is hard to maintain and scale at some point?